-Millar was elected a Fellow of the American Society of Civil Engineers (ASCE) in 1999 and received the ASCE President's Medal in 2016.
-From 2000 to 2014, he served on the ASCE Committee for America's Infrastructure, which produces the nationally recognized Report Card for America's Infrastructure.
-Teams Roger led have won national, state and local awards for planning and project delivery.
-Those awards included the Association of Metropolitan Planning Organization's National Award for Outstanding Achievement in Metropolitan Transportation Planning and the American Consulting Engineers Council Honor Award.
+Millar was elected a Fellow of the American Society of Civil Engineers in 1999 and received the ASCE President's Medal in 2016.
+From 2000 to 2014, he served on the ASCE Committee for America's Infrastructure, which produces the nationally recognized "Report Card for America's Infrastructure."
+Teams led by Millar have won national, state and local awards for planning and project delivery.
+Those awards included the Association of Metropolitan Planning Organization's national award for "Outstanding Achievement in Metropolitan Transportation Planning" and the American Consulting Engineers Council's "Honor Award."

 A graduate of the University of Virginia, Millar is a registered engineer in Washington and five other states.
 He is a member of the American Institute of Certified Planners and a certified floodplain administrator.
 Millar has served as president of the Oregon Section of the American Society of Civil Engineers and of the Montana Association of Planners.
 He is married to Candis Millar, the former planning director of Billings, Montana (retired 2016), and has two teenage children and a black lab named Ouzel.

 Download the high resolution photo of Roger Millar (jpg 1.8 mb)